 Negotiated Rates will be available within each system within 24-48 hours (or sooner) once you have authenticated the UPS account.

-How to Authenticate Accounts to View Negotiated Rates within Your UPS System
+How to Authenticate Accounts and View Negotiated Rates in WorldShip

 In WorldShip you can request to view Negotiated Rates by selecting the Request Rates button in the Shipper Editor.

 Once you have authenticated your payment accounts you must choose how they will be displayed using settings within the Shipper Editor.